 Another thing, one that makes these rifles so popular for young and beginning shooters, is to instruct them in the basics of correct firearm handling.
 It’s simpler to teach them about safety, aiming, and shooting techniques because they don’t have to worry about how many shots are left.
 It is either loaded and dangerous or unloaded and relatively safe.

-Single shot rifles are generally lighter, shorter, and easier to maneuver than a repeating rifle because there was no need to include moving parts.
+Single-shot rifles are generally lighter, shorter, and easier to maneuver than a repeating rifle because there was no need to include moving parts.
 Another popular feature is that with a simple barrel change, you can switch the caliber of your rifle.
+They are also effective over long ranges.

 These rifles are relatively inexpensive, and often have an extended hunting season in many states.
 That alone makes the rifles popular with more experienced shooters.